zw/bitcoin-gh-meta/README.md

  * `issues/12xx/1234-comments.json` is all comments, both issue comments and PR review comments, in `created_at` order

-Note that issue descriptions are rendered like a comment by GitHub's site but are seen as properties of the issues by the GitHub API, and therefore here too.
+Note that issue descriptions are rendered as the first comment by GitHub's web interface but are seen as properties of the issues by the GitHub API, and therefore here too.

 A few issues (about 10 in the first ~6000) are missing from the API, and therefore here too, presumably because they were autodetected as spam by